h-ms/comp-projects/projects/coding/documentation/jekyll/blogrefinement.md

 Optimal reproducibility is achieved when the results presented on the webpage are not obtained on your local workstation but on the continuous integration server.
+See section "Continuous integration".
+This is however currently out of scope.

 ### R development environment setup